June 10-12, 2025 | BMO Centre, Calgary, Canada

 AI is revolutionizing the energy industry, driving efficiencies and optimizing operations—but it’s also creating new challenges, including skyrocketing electricity demand.
 How can companies leverage AI to accelerate the energy transition while ensuring sustainability, grid stability, and emissions reduction in alignment with global climate goals?

-Sessions Overview
+Conference Overview

 Join the conversation

-Secure your Partner Pass: CA$1499 (Early Bird Rate)
+Secure your Partner Pass: CA$1599

-• Access to three days of thought leadership at the executive conference
+• Access to three days of thought leadership at the Executive Conference

-• Invitation to the Global Energy Club
+• Invitation to the Global Energy Club and Awards Gala Luncheon with Exclusive and Premium networking opportunities

-• Unlimited access to the exhibition floor
+• Access to over 500+ exhibitors on the exhibition floor